QCDR for MIPS FAQs

 Clinicians can report as individuals or as a group.
 Unlike in the 2016 PQRS program, groups do not have to register as GPRO through CMS, and instead can indicate their group status when reporting through the QCDR.

-Patient-facing clinicians: report two high-weighted activities or four medium-weighted activities
+Patient-facing clinicians: report two high-weighted activities, 1 high-weighted activity and 2 medium-weighted activity or four medium-weighted activities

 Non-patient facing clinicians, groups of fewer than 15 participants, and those in rural and professional health shortage areas: report one high-weighted activity or two medium-weighted activities